-The first benzodiazepine, Chlordiazepoxide (Librium), was discovered accidentally by Leo Sternbach in 1955, and made available by 1960 by Hoffmann-La Roche.
-Following Chlordiazepoxide, Diazepam was synthesized in 1959 and marketed by Hoffmann La Roche under the brand name Valium in 1963.
+The first benzodiazepine, Chlordiazepoxide (Librium), was discovered accidentally by Leo Sternbach in 1955, and made available in 1960 by Hoffmann-La Roche.
+Following Chlordiazepoxide, Diazepam was synthesized in 1959 and marketed by Hoffmann-La Roche under the brand name Valium in 1963.
 Oxazepam was synthesized in 1961, Nitrazepam in 1962, and Temazepam and Nimetazepam in 1964.
 In 1965, Flurazepam and Nordazepam were introduced into the market.
 The introduction of benzodiazepines led to a decrease in barbiturate use, and by the 1970s they had largely replaced them.

 Internationally, benzodiazepines are classified as Schedule IV controlled drugs by the International Narcotics Control Board; Flunitrazepam, Nimetazepam, and Temazepam are Schedule III drugs under the Convention On Psychotropic Substances.
 In the United Kingdom, Midazolam and Temazepam are Schedule III controlled drugs.
 Benzodiazepines are categorized as either short-, intermediate- or long-acting.
 Short- and intermediate-acting benzodiazepines are used for the treatment of insomnia, and longer-acting benzodiazepines are used for the treatment of anxiety.